 2. Alcohol-based toner.
-In this day and age, I still don’t understand why some companies continue to use Denatured Alcohol or SD Alcohol 40 as a main ingredient in their toners.
+In this day and age, I still don’t understand why some companies continue to use denatured alcohol or SD alcohol 40 as a main ingredient in their toners.
 Many people like the clean and tight feeling associated with using alcohol-based toners on the skin, but this ingredient will strip the skin of water, which results in dead cell build up and dull looking skin.
 Even if you’re an oily skin type (who tend to be the users of alcohol-based toners), trying to dry up oily skin can backfire as stripped cell buildup traps oil and leads to break outs and more oil production.
 Toners without alcohol, on the other hand, are very important for removing the drying chlorine and minerals found in tap water.
-Make sure to use an alcohol-free toner (like Elderberry Toner) both morning and night after cleansing.
-See my recommendations for alcohol-free toners here.
+Make sure to use an alcohol-free toner both morning and night after cleansing.

-3. Eye creams formulated with the ingredients Mineral Oil and Petrolatum.
+3. Eye creams formulated with the ingredients mineral oil, petrolatum or other heavy oils.
 Many skin companies formulate eye creams with these ingredients in an effort to compensate for the lack of oil glands around the eyes.
 Although moisture is most certainly needed in this area, these heavy oils can migrate into the eyes while you sleep and cause you puffiness when you wake up in the morning.
 When the eyes are puffy, it expands the skin and can weaken elasticity over time which leads to more wrinkles, never mind giving a tired look to your face.
 Choose eye creams without these ingredients and do look for ones that aren’t excessively oily.
-See my recommendations for eye creams here.

 5. Vitamin C serums that sting the skin or turn brown in the bottle over time.
 Topical use of vitamin C has been proven over and over to be an effective way to slow down the appearance of skin aging when used on a daily basis.
 However, many vitamin C products out on the market use the acid forms of the Vitamin (like Ascorbic Acid or L-Ascorbic Acid) as the main source of C. These are in fact, acids, which is why you can feel a stinging sensation on the skin.
 The research on skin aging indicates that daily use of skin irritating acids actually encourage free radical formation, which counteracts the reason why you’re using vitamin C in the first place.
 Plus, the problem with these acid types of vitamin C is that they are highly unstable.
 Every time you open the bottle, oxygen gets into the product and begins to break it down.
 If your vitamin C serum starts to turn brown half way through the bottle, that’s a sign that it is oxidizing and is losing its effectiveness.
 (Think of an apple that turns brown 20 minutes after taking a bite.)
 Research indicates one of the most effective forms of topical vitamin C to fight free radicals and reduce the look of skin aging is Magnesium Ascorbyl Phosphate found in Vitamin C&E Treatment.
 It converts to Ascorbyl Acid once inside the skin, stays stable, and is time-released so it works for up to 8 hours.
 Additionally, it acts as a natural skin lightener to fade stubborn brown spots from sun damage and post-breakout marks, and it won’t irritate the skin like others will do.